talhafayyaz123/medium-blog/docs/cli.md

 3. **Is this property optional?:** You will be prompted with a confirmation asking whether the property is optional.
 If you select "Yes", the property will be marked as optional in the schema.

-4. **Type of the property**: You will be asked to choose a data type for the property from the following list:
+4. **Type of the property**: You will be asked to choose a data type for the default property from the following list:

    1. varchar
    2. text